Tobias Levels: Club career

-After his contract with Fortuna Düsseldorf had expired in summer 2014, Levels was a free agent for more than three months.
-In November he went to trial with 2.
+After his contract with Fortuna Düsseldorf had expired, Levels was a free agent for more than three months.
+In November 2014 he went to trial with 2.
 Bundesliga club FC Ingolstadt 04 and was subsequently signed for the remainder of the season.
 Ingolstadt reacted thereby to the injury of their regular right back Danny da Costa.
+At the end of the 2014–15 season, he was promoted to the Bundesliga with his club.
+In the first half of the 2015–16 season, Levels was a permanent starter for Ingolstadt and only missed one match due to a yellow card suspension, however, he missed the entire second half of the season due to an ankle injury.
 On 31 May 2016, Levels extended his contract at FC Ingolstadt 04 until 2018.